jasontanx/gsheet-to-bq-ingestion/README.md

 # gsheet-to-bq-ingestion

-This repo is be part of the gsheet to Google BigQuery exercise I am practicing on after I started my career as a Junior Data Engineer.
+This repo is be part of the gsheet to Google BigQuery mini project

 # Project Overview
 Description: Personal project (Gsheet ingestion)